Zameer Rizvi: Early life and career beginnings

 Rizvi was born in Lahore, Pakistan.
 He was raised in Libya, Saudi Arabia, Pakistan, England and finally Canada.
 In 1995, Rizvi and his family immigrated to Canada, and currently reside in Mississauga, Ontario.
 Rizvi is the youngest of four siblings, who later formed their own band.
 In 1998, Rizvi and his two brothers, Ali and Hussain, released their first EP as the band Dead Shyre.
 Although it received moderate success, Rizvi credits Dead Shyre for teaching him the basics of recording and production.
 They also have one sister, Tara.
 Both of Rizvi's parents are university professors.
 Rizvi holds a bachelor's degree in electrical engineering from the University of Western Ontario.
 Zameer has travelled quite a lot which is reelected in his music.

-2002–2004: Auditory scene analysis research
+2002–2004: Electrical Engineering & Music

 During 2002–2004, while attending the University of Western Ontario in London, Ontario, Rizvi studied the mathematical ingredients of some of this era's hit music, using auditory scene analysis.
 His research paper, titled "Auditory Scene Analysis of 20th Century Popular Music", was published by the Department of Electrical and Computer Engineering at the University of Western Ontario.